Summer Palace © Andre Holdrinet

 The magnificent Summer Palace was built in 1750 by the Emperor Qianlong, and continued to be an imperial residence until the Empress Dowager Cixi died in 1908.
 It is the largest and most well-preserved royal park in China, and has been declared a UNESCO World Heritage Site.

-The palace and stunning gardens are open to visitors, who enter through the East Palace Gate, pass through a grand courtyard into the Hall of Benevolent Longevity, the Hall of Jade Ripples, and the Hall of Joyful Longevity.
-Empress Cixi's private theatre in the Garden of Moral Harmony is a must-see, as is the long corridor that skirts Kunming Lake's northern shoreline to reach the marble boat, an elaborate two-storey structure of finely carved stone and stained glass.
+The palace and stunning gardens are open to visitors, who pass through a grand courtyard into the Hall of Benevolent Longevity, the Hall of Jade Ripples and the Hall of Joyful Longevity.
+Empress Cixi's private theatre in the Garden of Moral Harmony is a must see, as is the long corridor that skirts Kunming Lake's northern shoreline to reach the marble boat, an elaborate two-storey structure of finely carved stone and stained glass.

-Opening times: Daily 7am to 5pm (November to March), 6.30am to 6pm (April to October)
+Opening times: Daily 7am - 5pm (November to March); 6.30am - 6pm (April to October)

-Admission: RMB 20 (November to March), RMB 30 (April to October)
+Admission: CNY 20 (November to March), CNY 30 (April to October)